Updated article originally published September 13, 2021.

 Evaluation of student learning has always been at the core of educational practice.
 As educators continue to re-evaluate why and how to assess students, there is a growing movement that is using hard data to drive assessment goals and student learning outcomes.

 Data-Driven Instruction: A Brief History

 Increasingly problematic, the NCLB was replaced in 2015 by the Every Student Succeeds Act (ESSA), which removed much of the federal government’s role in allotting funding for education, and expanded the criteria for determining “success” at the school level.
-Critically, the ESSA also required evidence-based planning for interventions where marginalized groups are consistently underperforming, such as minority students, English language learners, or low-income communities.
+Critically, the ESSA also required evidence-based planning for interventions where marginalized groups, such as minority students, English language learners, or low-income communities, are consistently underperforming.

 Using Evidence-Based Education in Supporting Student Success

 While no government policy on education will be perfect, the NCLB and ESSA have given rise to a new form of data-driven instruction that has changed “focus from ‘what was taught’ to ‘what was learned’.”
 Instructors who use quantifiable, evidentiary data for measuring student learning are becoming increasingly able to pinpoint the distinctions and turning points that separate students who have difficulty from those who succeed.
 More importantly, they are finding that they are able to see the reason for these disparities.